Aylamccarthy/All-About-Pokemon/testing.md

 I encountered so many bugs through out the whole process of building this website.
 Most of them I resolved on time.
 But the ones listed below were the ones I found most challenging;

 Responsiveness:

 - Expected: The website would work on all devices, screen sizes and orientation.

 - Actual: Responsiveness of the website did not work as expected on mobile devices.

-- Solution: With more research and mentor consultation, and changing my codes as necessary, I was able to fix these bugs on time, with the exception of the Footer which is still not working as expected on mobile devices.
+- Solution: With more research and mentor consultation, and changing my codes as necessary, I was able to fix most of these bugs on time, with the exception of:
+    1. The Footer which is still not working as expected on mobile devices.
 But will do my very best to have this fixed on future release.
+    2. Website behaved as expected with the exception of switching to the viewport size to 320px.
+Some elements overlapped.
+I believe it is still an issue.
+Unfortunately I could not fix this on time.
+But I will do my very best to have this fixed on future release.

 Interactivity:
-- Expected: That all JavaScript functions would work  as intended for the websites optimum interactivity.
+- Expected: That all JavaScript functions would work  as intended for the website's optimum interactivity.
-- Actual: Most of them I was able to get working but what I found it quite challenging to code the functions that would correct the   answers and increment them accordingly.
+- Actual: Most of them I was able to get working but what I found quite challenging to code were the functions that would correct the   answers and increment them accordingly.
 - Solution: With more research and mentor consultation(my mentor Gareth McGirr is an absolute gem) I was able to get it working as desired.

--